samweru-zz/blockly/README.md

 Blockly
 =======

-This is just a prototype of a blockchain with simple functionality.
+This is just a simple blockchain with basic functionality.

 ## Installation